DK26/wrapin-py/README.md

     TEST --> |No| UNWRAP;
     RUN_EXEC(Run Executable & Pass Arguments);
     UNWRAP(Unwrap Executable);
-    UNWRAP --> RUN_EXEC;
+    UNWRAP ==> |Then| RUN_EXEC;
 ```

-The wrapped file is unwrapped in the running user's home directory under a new directory called `unwrapped`, to make sure that permissions will not be a problem.
+The wrapped file is unwrapped to the running user's home directory under a new directory called `unwrapped`.
+This is done to make sure that permissions will not pose a problem.

 ## Tested On

-*This list only indicates what has been tested and proven to work so far and does not limit any other possibilities*
+*This list only indicates what has been tested and proven to work so far and does not reflect possible usability for other systems*

 - QRadar Community Edition 7.3.3 (`Custom Actions`)
   - Rust binary file, compiled for  `i686-unknown-linux-musl`